aws/amazon-q-connectjs/README.md

 ## NotifyRecommendationsReceived

 Removes the specified recommendations from the specified assistant's queue of newly available recommendations.
 You can use this API in conjunction with GetRecommendations and a `waitTimeSeconds` input for long-polling behavior and avoiding duplicate recommendations.
-For more information check out the [NotifyRecommendationsReceived](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_NotifyRecommendationsReceived.html) API reference.
+For more information check out the [NotifyRecommendationsReceived](https://docs.aws.amazon.com/amazon-q-connect/latest/APIReference/API_NotifyRecommendationsReceived.html) API reference.

 ### URI Request Parameters

-* `assistantId`: The identifier of the Wisdom assistant.
+* `assistantId`: The identifier of the Amazon Q Connect assistant.
 Can be either the ID or the ARN.
 URLs cannot contain the ARN.
 * `sessionId`: The identifier of the session.
 Can be either the ID or the ARN.
 URLs cannot contain the ARN.
 * `recommendationIds`: The identifier of the recommendations.

 #### A few things to note:

-* The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by WisdomJS to look up the `assistant` and `knowledge base` that has been configured for Wisdom.
+* The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by QConnectJS to look up the `assistant` and `knowledge base` that has been configured for Amazon Q Connect.
 See [ListIntegrationAssociations](#ListIntegrationAssociations) for more information.
-* The `session ARN` can be retrieved by used the `GetContact` API provided by WisdomJS to look up the `session` associated with a given active `contact`.
+* The `session ARN` can be retrieved by used the `GetContact` API provided by QConnectJS to look up the `session` associated with a given active `contact`.
 See [GetContact](#GetContact) for more information.

 ### Response Syntax